mrismanaziz/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## Why did the cookie cry?
+## Because his mother was a wafer so long